 After Ricoh's official announcement of the M-mount expansion unit, I decided to buy one, although I had not intended to do so originally.
 Here are my first personal experiences with the lenses that I bought (or tried to buy).
-This page is devoted to the Zeiss Biogon f4.5/21mm lens.
+This page is devoted to the Zeiss Biogon f4.5/21 mm lens.

 After I had acquired the M-mount expansion unit in mid-October 2011, I decided to also expand my range of lenses into focal lengths that I already own in the form of A12 camera units.
 This was caused by the observation that I was too lazy to exchange units.
 Exchanging lenses only seemed much simpler and also simplifies the equipment that I carry around with me.

-This decision turned out to become a very expensive one, because both of the Voigtländer lenses that I bought initially.
-And here is my Zeiss Biogon T* C f4.5/21mm that finally replaced the Voigtländer 21mm pancake lens:
+Here is the story of the two Voigtländer lenses that I bought initially.
+And here is my Zeiss Biogon T* C f4.5/21 mm that replaced the Voigtländer 21 mm pancake lens:

-Photos: Arrived on November 32, 2011 as a replacement: Zeiss Biogon T* C f4.5/21mm ZM (black) (31.5mm equiv.)
+Photos: Arrived on November 32, 2011 as a replacement: Zeiss Biogon T* C f4.5/21 mm ZM (black) (31.5 mm equiv.)

-Photo: Body with A12 M-mount expansion unit attached and Zeiss Biogon f4.5/21mm lens
+Photo: Body with A12 M-mount expansion unit attached and Zeiss Biogon f4.5/21 mm lens

 |Angle of view (35mm film)||90° diagonal|